maxaeon/philosophygame/README.md

 ## 📜 License

-Distributed under the MIT License.
+Distributed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 See `LICENSE` for more information.

 The Duck-Rabbit Philosophy Farm game and its characters are **© 2025 maxaeon**.
 You may play the game for free and reuse the code in